Academic Exchange and Cooperative Partnerships

 German-Chinese Associate of Jurists (DCJV)

 Founded in 1986, the German-Chinese Association of Jurists (DCJV) works to promote knowledge of Chinese law in the Federal Republic of Germany and knowledge of German law in the People's Republic of China.
 Towards this end, it organizes conferences on current topics in the development of Chinese law.
 Its members come mainly from the milieus of law, business, academia and public administration.
-Since 2005, the head of the Centre of Expertise on China and Korea, Knut Benjamin Pißler, has been a board member of the DCJV.
+Since 2005, the head of the Centre of Expertise on China and Korea, Knut Benjamin Pißler, has been a board member, since 2021 Vice President of the DCJV.

 European China Law Studies Association (ECLS)